4ida/island-insular/api.md

 Delegation API
 ================

-Island provide an API mechanism similar to the "Delegated Scopes" introduced in Android 8, but backward-compatible back to 5.x.
+Insular provide an API mechanism similar to the "Delegated Scopes" introduced in Android 8, but backward-compatible back to 5.x.

 Authorization
 ---------------